Skip to content

 "Everyone should adopt a sales process because it's predictable and scalable."

 For a growing company like Hubspot, there are specific playbooks that we have provided kind of with to ensure that he has set up for success.
-And these are playbooks based on the sales process, their playbooks based on the various different stages that he should actually begin to take prospects through.
-The second part of this is it's obviously very easy to measure what works and what doesn't work.
+These are playbooks based on the sales process, their playbooks based on the various stages that he should begin to take prospects through.
+The second part of this is it's very easy to measure what works and what doesn't work.

 One of the things that we do when we have our weekly team meetings is each sales rep will get an opportunity to stand up and present something that worked from a sales perspective the previous week or vice versa.
 There are many things that you should begin to adopt or it could be towards the end of the sales process when it comes to running a demonstration.

-It could be a couple of questions are given that you should actually ask the prospect.
+It could be a couple of questions that you should ask the prospect.

 It's easy to filter out bad or fit prospects.
 Prospecting is probably the hardest thing when it comes to selling, in my opinion.
 We know the product and service that we're trying to sell.
 But the hard part is actually to engage and reach out to people.